-Large two bar pub located on the village green.
-The basic public bar retains a flagstone floor whilst the more plush lounge bar is also used as a restaurant.
+A large, two bar pub located opposite the village green.
+The basic public bar (to the left) retains a flagstone floor whilst the more plush lounge bar is also used as a restaurant.

-Under US Jim Crow laws, during WWII, the Dog was designated as being for the use of white GIs, with their black compatriots using the Tuddenham Fountain.
+Under US Jim Crow laws, during World War Two, the Dog was designated as being for the use of white GIs, with their black compatriots using the Tuddenham Fountain.

 The pub holds beer festivals may & August bank holidays.

 Beer served through handpulls